exekube/exekube/README.md

 | Docker Registry | Container image registry |
 | ChartMuseum | Helm chart repository |
 | Jenkins, Drone, or Concourse | Continuous integration |

+Exekube allows you to manage both cloud infrastructure resources and Kubernetes resources using a git-based workflow with a continuous integration (CI) pipeline.

 Here is a quick example of how you'd deploy a Jenkins Helm release using Exekube (this is "the client side" of a [Terraform module](https://github.com/ilyasotkov/exekube/tree/develop/modules/xk-release)), expressed in HashiCorp Configuration Language (HCL):